-THE LIBRARY CATALOG IS OPEN ONLINE 24/7 FOR YOUR RESEARCH NEEDS support resources for faculty and students.
+THE LIBRARY CATALOG IS OPEN ONLINE 24/7 FOR YOUR RESEARCH NEEDS

 The digital catalog shows you what is available in our on-campus library.
 Library materials are organized according to the Library of Congress classification scheme and cataloged according to AARC2 cataloging standards and may be electronically searched from your own computer.